 |Complete a Medical Assistant Education Program in Maryland|

-In Maryland, all medical assistants must work directly under a delegating physician’s supervision.
-Technical acts that you are legally allowed to perform under this supervision include:
+In Maryland, all medical assistants must work directly under a delegating physician’s supervision when providing:

 - Surgical technical acts